-In FY 2020, the Authority was awarded an IHBG Competitive Grant for the purpose of rehabilitating three existing rental units to Section 504 standards and constructing three new Section 504 rental units.
-Plans to begin work in FY 2021 and FY 2022 were postponed due to staffing shortages, contract labor and material shortages and cost increases, and additional workload created by COVID-related programs and funding.
-During the period the Authority hired a permanent full-time Projects Coordinator to help facilitate the project.
+In FY 2020, the Authority was awarded an IHBG Competitive Grant for the purpose of rehabilitating three existing rental units to Section 504 standards and constructing three new rental units to Section 504 standards.
+Work planned for FY 2021 and FY 2022 was postponed due to staffing shortages, contract labor and material shortages and cost increases, and the additional workload created by COVID-related programs and funding requirements.
+The rehabilitation portion of the project began in FY 2023 and is expected to be complete in FY 2024.
+Construction is scheduled to begin in FY 2024.